joachimcanete/Hash-Tables/.github/ISSUE_TEMPLATE/exercise-submission.md

 ---
-name: Exit ticket submission
+name: Exercise submission
-about: Issue for submitting exit ticket
+about: Issue for submitting exercise
 title: YOUR FULL NAME
 labels: ''
 assignees: ''